flagshipcompany/flagship-for-magento/README.md

 ## Shipping

 When a customer places an order, the selected shipping methods are shown and the customer can choose a shipping method.
-(Please note that all quotes are inclusive of taxes)

-To make a FlagShip shipment, Sales > Orders > Order# 123 > Ship > Send To FlagShip
+To make a FlagShip shipment, Sales > Orders > Order# 123 > Send To FlagShip

-Order# 123 > Shipments > Shipment# 0001 > Confirm FlagShip Shipment
+Order# 123 > Confirm FlagShip Shipment

-You can choose a different shipping method from the customer's selection while confirming the shipment.
+You can modify the shipment and choose a different shipping method from the customer's selection while confirming the shipment.

 Once the shipment is confirmed, you can print the shipping label, track the shipment.

 ## Exclude Taxes From Magento on Shipping

 Magento Backend > Stores > Configuration > Sales > Tax > Calculation Settings > Shipping Prices : Excluding Tax

-## Packing

-FlagShip > Packing Boxes.

-You can view a list of all the boxes that you have already set and add more boxes.

-FlagShip tells you which box should be used for packing which items.

-Sales > Orders > Order# 123 > Scroll down to FlagShip Shipping Details

-## Logs

-You can view logs for all FlagShip activity - FlagShip > Display logs

-## FlagShip

-You can Manage your FlagShip shipments, pickups and create pickups for your shipments from your Magento store.